TrellixVulnTeam/swahilipython_SCMU/Doc/library/getpass.rst

    argument is ignored on Windows).

-   If echo free input is unavailable getpass() falls back to printing a warning message to *stream* and reading from ``sys.stdin`` and issuing a :exc:`GetPassWarning`.
+   If echo free input is unavailable getpass() falls back to printing a warning message to *stream* and reading kutoka ``sys.stdin`` and issuing a :exc:`GetPassWarning`.

    .. note::
-      If you call getpass from within IDLE, the input may be done in the terminal you launched IDLE from rather than the idle window itself.
+      If you call getpass kutoka within IDLE, the input may be done in the terminal you launched IDLE kutoka rather than the idle window itself.

 .. exception:: GetPassWarning

-   A :exc:`UserWarning` subclass issued when password input may be echoed.
+   A :exc:`UserWarning` subkundi issued when password input may be echoed.

 .. function:: getuser()